Max Weber: Social stratification

 Weber's concept of status emerged from his farm labour and the stock exchange studies, as he found social relationships that were unexplainable through economic class alone.
 The Junkers had social rules regarding marriage between different social levels and farm labourers had a strong sense of independence, neither of which was economically based.
 Weber maintained a sharp distinction between the terms "status" and "class", although non-scholars tend to use them interchangeably in casual use.
 Status and its focus on honour emerged from the Gemeinschaft, which denoted the part of society where loyalty originated from.
 Class emerged from the Gesellschaft, a subdivision of the Gemeinschaft that included rationally driven markets and legal organisations.
 Parties emerged from a combination of the two.
 Weber interpreted life chances, the opportunities to improve one's life, as a definitional aspect of class.
-They related to the differences in access to opportunities that different people might have had in their lives.
+They related to the differences in access to opportunities that individuals might have had in their lives.
 The relationship between status and class was not straightforward.
-One of them could lead to the other, but an individual or group could succeed in one but not the other.
+One of them could lead to the other, and an individual or group could succeed in one but not the other.